codeslo/codeslo-test-engine-client/challenges/05 Intermediate Object Challenges/05 New Employee/readme.md

 ## New Employee
 Create an object constructor called **Employee**. **Employee** should accept an array as a parameter in the format below.
-The employee data in the array should be used by the constructor to create an object with the following properties: firstName, lastName, department, and jobTitle.
+The employee data in the array should be used by the constructor to create an object with the following properties: FirstName, LastName, Department, and JobTitle.

 *Array Format*
 ```javascript